Fecal transfer could treat lethal immune condition after stem cell transplantation

-Gut microbes could help to diagnose chronic liver disease
+Gut microbes could shape antibodies, help to avoid life-threatening condition

 A new study helps to explain how nerve cells sense the microbes in the gut and how they coordinate their function with other tissues in the digestive tract.